SolaceDev/solace-dev-codelabs/markdown/integrations/spark-streaming/spark-streaming.md

 ### Step 3 – Deploying JMS Receiver

 This section will demo the use of the JMS receiver by creating a Java Spark Streaming example program, which counts the words in the input stream from the JMS receiver.
-For details of how the example works refer to the Java version of the [Spark Streaming Quick Start documentation](https://spark.apache.org/docs/latest/streaming-programming-guide.html#a-quick-example), which demonstrates a similar use case.
+For details of how the example works refer to the Java version of the [Spark Streaming Quick Example documentation](https://spark.apache.org/docs/latest/streaming-programming-guide.html#a-quick-example), which demonstrates a similar use case.

 Following code snippet shows how `PubSubPlusJMSReceiver` is invoked: